FAQ - Frequently Asked Questions

-Not right now, I'm pretty much hardcoded in what I like and dislike in an NDA.
+Not right now, I'm pretty much hardcoded in what I like and dislike in a document.
 But we are working on a Business Edition which (for a fee) allows you to define a custom profile.
 Contact us to discuss options.

-No, I can only review existing NDAs, not produce new ones.
+No, I can only review existing documents, not produce new ones.
 But over at JuriDox you can create a non-disclosure agreement yourself for only €45.

 Are you on Slack or Salesforce?